Visual Search Technology and Chargebacks

 It’s hard to recreate this type of shopping experience online, and gimmicky attempts to do so generally don’t work out very well.
 Visual search offers a different approach, one that takes full advantage of both consumers’ natural tendencies and new state-of-the-art technologies.

-Visual search goes beyond this by analyzing the image provided and using machine learning and artificial intelligence to identify what the image contains, and searching the web for matching objects or products—not just similar images.
-Amazon, Google, Bing, Pinterest, and other search engines and retailers have come out with visual search features.
+Visual search goes beyond this by using artificial intelligence to analyze the content of the image and identify specific objects present in it.
+It can then search the web for matching objects or products—not just similar images.
+Amazon, Google, Bing, Pinterest, and other search engines and retailers have begun offering visual search capability in recent years, with Pinterest's visual search function being particularly popular among users.

-For example, say you take a photograph of a person wearing a particular orange shirt you’d like to find.
-Provide that photo as input for an image search, and you’ll get pictures of people wearing orange shirts.
-Use visual search instead, and the search engine will identify the brand of shirt and show you links to stores that sell it.
+For an example of visual search, say you take a photograph of a person wearing a particular orange jacket you’d like to find.
+Provide that photo as input for a reverse image search, and you’ll get pictures of people wearing orange jackets, people wearing orange shirts, people who look similar to the person in the photo, etc. Use visual search instead, and the search engine will try to identify the brand of shirt and show you links to stores that sell it, or find similar shirts available for purchase.

 For merchants, especially those who sell products that don’t carry a lot of identifying information, the potential benefits of visual search should be readily apparent.